Ouranosinc/scen_workflow_afr/README.md

 - created a unit testing module that can be enabled using 'opt_test';
 - increased the performance of 'rain_season*' and 'dry_spell_total_length' indices.

-### v1.4.0 (under development)
+### v1.4.0

 Implemented features:
 - relocated plotting functions within a distinct Github project (see note in the introduction);
 - added compatibility with ENACTS reanalysis ensemble;
-- restructured code to make it easier to maintain (object-oriented), which takes the form of a partial inheritance from the dashboard;
+- restructured the code to make it easier to maintain (object-oriented), which takes the form of a partial inheritance from the dashboard;
 - regridding and interpolation is now performed with xesmf, which considerably reduces the duration of the analysis;
 - parallel processing per variable during the generation of statistics and visual elements;
 - cluster analysis in n dimensions; a plot is produced if two variables are provided by the used;